In a shifting political climate, Middleton startup wants to strengthen democracy with tech

-Tad Milbourn, founder of Middleton startup RankedVote, has always been an optimist — an attitude that he believes is needed more than ever given the stakes in preserving American democracy have "never been higher."
+Tad Milbourn, founder of Middleton startup RankedVote, has always been an optimist — an attitude that he believes is needed given that the stakes in preserving American democracy have "never been higher."

-So when the Green Bay entrepreneur observed what he called the "gridlock" that was plaguing U.S. politics in 2018, along with how Maine was trying a new voting method for the first time that same year, RankedVote was born — and launched two years later.
+So when the Green Bay-native observed what he called the "gridlock" that plagued U.S. politics in 2018, along with how Maine was trying a new voting method for the first time that same year, RankedVote was born.
+The startup launched two years later.

+If a candidate wins a majority of first-preference votes, they are declared the winner.
+If no candidate wins a majority of first-preference votes, the one with the fewest first-preference votes is eliminated from the race.
+First-preference votes cast for the candidate are also eliminated, lifting the voters' second-preference choices on their ballot.

+A new tally is conducted to determine whether any candidate has won a majority of votes, with the process continuing until a candidate wins a majority.

-Ranked-choice voting is the basis for RankedVote's software.
-Companies and governmental bodies have so far used RankedVote's tech to facilitate elections — from deciding the next New York City mayor to which dinosaur character should appear in a popular video game, said Milbourn, who funded the company with his own capital.
+Ranked-choice voting is the basis for RankedVote's software, Milbourn said.
+Companies and governmental bodies have so far used RankedVote's tech to facilitate elections — from deciding the next New York City mayor to which dinosaur character should appear in a popular video game, said Milbourn, who has so far funded the company with his own capital.

-The method has not yet made its way into Wisconsin politics, but the city of Madison used ranked-choice voting to decide the name of the community's first trash and recycling compactors in July.

 Gaining traction

+The city of Madison used ranked-choice voting to decide the name of the community's first trash and recycling compactors in July.
+The method has not yet made its way into Wisconsin politics.

-The objective, as RankedVote gains traction, is to educate people about ranked-choice voting as an alternative to the current system, he said.
-So far, 350,000 voters have used RankedVote, according to startup figures.
+But as RankedVote itself gains traction, the objective is to educate people about ranked-choice voting as an alternative to the current system, he said.
+So far, 350,000 people have used RankedVote in more than 21,000 elections.

-And over 21,000 elections have been created using the company's software.
-It's like SurveyMonkey but for ranked-choice voting, Milbourn said.
+RankedVote allows users to send ranked-choice voting questions to others, and results are tabulated in an easy-to-read explanation.

 Silicon Valley roots

 Milbourn went on to work for Intuit, maker of products like Turbotax.
-He rose through the ranks for seven years until becoming a senior product manager for the company.
+He rose through the ranks at that company until becoming a senior product manager.

 Within a few years of selling Payable, Milbourn said that having had two children increased his desire to be closer to family.
-The family moved to Middleton amid the pandemic partly for Madison's "burgeoning tech scene."
+Milbourn then moved to Middleton amid the pandemic partly for Madison's "burgeoning tech scene."

 Digest